Herefordshire Safeguarding Adults Board (HSAB)

 You can find out more about Safeguarding Adults Boards and their role in keeping adults safe in the Roles and Responsibilities section of the policy document (4.8.1).

-The current Chair is Helen Coombes and you can contact her at:
+The current Independent Chair is Ivan Powell and you can contact him at: